The ‘Useless Object’ Story: $250 becomes $8,000

 It was due to how they turned subjective value into objective value, a worthless thing became ‘significant’.
 They did this through story-telling!
 By engaging some creative writers to build back-stories for each item.
 This added (intangible) meaning to the items in one or more of the following ways: with a little history of the item, some background on the materials, a story of how the maker had designed the item, by pointing out some little detail and building a story around it.
 And it’s something that we can all learn from and use in our businesses.

-Here’s the fantastic story created by Matt Sumell for this little doll:
+Here’s the fantastic story created by Matt Sumell for the little doll featured in the photo above:

 When I was finished with the soccer ball and turned it in for a grade, Miss Palatta—who we all called Gotta Lotta Palatta cause she had a big ass—said that it looked more like a checkered heating pad and gave me an D. Anyways the thinking behind me hand-making a replica of my grandma was voodoo, but the opposite: instead of treating it bad and sticking pins in it and cutting its head off or whatever voodooers do to their dolls, I treated this one real nice; talked to it, petted it, groomed it, and even sewed Grandma’s favorite drink on the front, a martini.
 The one flaw is that I got a small amount of antibiotic cream and Vitamin A on its back when she got bed sores from not moving around enough—I blame the nurses—so there’s one or two small stains.
 Really though you can only see them if you lift the headscarf and know where to look for them in natural light.